mattermost/docs/source/configure/configuration-settings.rst

 Configuration in Database
 --------------------------

-Storing configuration in the database is supported in v5.10 and later.
+Storing configuration in the database is supported from v5.10 and later.
 Please see more information on how to set this up `here <https://docs.mattermost.com/configure/configuation-in-mattermost-database.html>`_.

 Environment Variables
 ---------------------